 Will this ever end?
 Yes.
-As a matter of fact, the job is slated to conclude in mid November 2013.
-This includes restoration.
+As a matter of fact, the water main job is slated to conclude in late January 2015.
+Final restoration, which will be a joint effort between this department and CDOT, will follow mid April 2015.
 We always hesitate to promise specific dates, since we are at the mercy of other factors like weather and emergencies elsewhere in town.